 Supervision: The intern should be supervised by a professional in the area in which the student is working.
 The professional should be available on a regular basis and should mentor the student throughout the program to help the student grow and succeed.
 The supervisor should meet with the student at the start of the internship to set the expectations, and should meet with the student at the midpoint and end of the program to provide feedback and evaluations.

 It is the responsibility of each employer to determine whether an internship should be paid or unpaid.
 Each employer's human resources department can best determine eligibility based on the organization's specific internship opportunity.
-For more information about unpaid internships, please review the following resources: U.S. Department of Labor's Employment and Training Guidance Letter; The U.S. Department of Labor's Wage and Hour Division (six factors below to evaluate whether a worker is a trainee or an employee for purposes of the FLSA); the NACE survey on unpaid internships; and USA Today's Using Interns for business can be a valuable experience if done right article.
+For more information about unpaid internships, please review the following resources: U.S. Department of Labor's Employment and Training Guidance Letter; The U.S. Department of Labor's Wage and Hour Division, the Fair Labor Standards Act (six factors used to evaluate whether a worker is a trainee or an employee for wage consideration); the NACE survey on unpaid internships; and USA Today's Using Interns for business can be a valuable experience if done right article.

 Liberal Arts Career Services offers Liberal Arts Internship Courses for UT liberal arts majors.
 If interested in credit, or required to earn credit for the internship, the student is responsible for beginning the credit option process and application.
 If the student meets the prerequisites and the hours/weeks requirements, the internship site and internship program are then evaluated for credit based on the following criteria.